 Second, to this, you will want to consider the quality of the eyepieces.
 The gold standard for a top-notch objective lens is an achromatic lens – or a color correcting lens.
 These lenses correct bending light, since different colors have a different refraction, causing the image to curve under the lens.

-It can be somewhat overwhelming to see all the choices available on the market and you’ll, of course, want to know if you are getting a good value product for your money.
+It can be somewhat overwhelming to see all the choices available on the market and you will, of course, want to know if you are getting a good value product for your money.

-Our top picks above should give you a good overview so that you can make an informed decision on your purchase.
+Our top picks below should give you a good overview so that you can make an informed decision on your purchase.

-Check out our other articles if you want to learn about the history of the microscope or if you already have your microscope and would like a guide to use it properly.
+Check out our other articles if you want to learn about the history of the microscope or if you already have your microscope and would like a guide to using it properly.

 Compound Microscope Uses